grelltrier/knn_dtw/README.md

 ## Fixed bugs/differences in regards to URC suite
 - Fixed sorting bug
   The UCR suite suggest sorting the query to improve the speed.
 It is not properly sorting though
-- The cumulative bound (variable cb) ends with zero The cb[i] represents the lower bound of the distance that we will accumulate from the index i until the end.
-Once we reached the end, no further cost can accumulate.
-If cb wasn't zero at the end, we would require the DTW of the candidate sequence to be at least by that much better than the bsf
 - Using an implementation similar to the faster EAPrunedDTW
 - Cost function can be easily replaced
 - Observations can have any type